mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 r_drawviemodel 1
 ```

+Instead of `54` for `viewmodel_fov`, you can use any value you prefer.

 ## TF2 crashes when entering a Competitive Matchmaking match

 This is due to the config reset feature of in-game competitive matchmaking.
-Make sure you are using DirectX 9 (dxlevel 90 or above).
-Competitive Matchmaking does not work on DirectX 8 (See [official FAQ](http://www.teamfortress.com/meetyourmatch/faq/)).
+Make sure you are using DirectX 9 (`dxlevel 90` or above).
+Competitive Matchmaking does not work on DirectX 8 ([Official FAQ](http://www.teamfortress.com/meetyourmatch/faq/)).

 Run `mm_override` in console on the main menu before you join a in-game
 competitive match to make the config compatible with competitive matchmaking.

+You will have to exit the game to reset the lock that competitive puts on the game's settings.

 ## TF2 exits on startup